Home Vancouver Events Calendar Festivals and Events in Vancouver Fort Langley May Day Parade and Fair

 May Day in the Park

-After the May Day Parade the holiday celebrations continue in nearby Fort Langley Community Park, which is located at St. Andrews Avenue and Nash Street.
+After the May Day Parade, the holiday celebrations continue in nearby Fort Langley Community Park.
+The park is off Trattle Street, behind the Fine Arts School and west of the cemetery off Glover Road.

-TIP: If you pack a picnic, head to the park as soon as you can before the crowds so that you can find an empty table.
+TIP: If you pack a picnic, head to the park as soon as you can before the crowds build.
+That gives you a better chance of finding a table or a good place to sit.

 Antique Car in Historic Town